Structure-based drug discovery

 - Cheng X, et al. (2013) 'Structure and interactions of the human programmed cell death 1 receptor.'
 Journal of Biological Chemistry, vol. 288.
 Pp. 11771–11785.

-Lorna Waters, Christine Prosser, Sarah Strong, Gareth Hall, Richard Cowan, Daniel Burschowsky, Chitra Seewooruthun, Yinan (Ellen) Fu, Jacqueline Kalms, Helena Wright and Roberta Baravalle, Sura Abbood, Matthew Powell-Grabaskey, Kirsty Ford, Jacqueline Kalms, Amaliawati Latiffi, Patrick McIntyre, Sophie Millett, Nicholas Mwale, Ra’eesah Shaikh and Kayleigh Walker.
+Lorna Waters, Christine Prosser, Sarah Strong, Gareth Hall, Richard Cowan, Daniel Burschowsky, Chitra Seewooruthun, Yinan (Ellen) Fu, Jacqueline Kalms, Helena Wright, Roberta Baravalle, Matthew Powell-Grabaskey, Kirsty Ford, Jacqueline Kalms, Amaliawati Latiffi, Ra’eesah Shaikh, Tara Kang-Pettinger and Kayleigh Walker.